Lava

 While this may be more visually valuable on the web to keep the DOM clean inside the inspector/source, it has merit in Rock Mobile as well.
 Every line of Lava mixed into your XAML takes up space, which increases the size of the page.
 In nearly all cases this is insignificant, but at scale, many items may have a larger impact.

-Using a for loop can also introduce issues without stripping whitespace.
+Using a can also introduce issues without stripping whitespace.
 Each iteration of the loop leaves behind some artifacts in the DOM, and with enough items, this can throw an error.

 We're not saying you should always add hyphens to your Lava, but if you have a long or complex Lava page, or you're running into an error you can't explain, it may be worth adding them.